kjuls/TS_ACADEMY_CAPSTONE-PROJECT-GROUP-12/README.md

 The dataset being used is a fraud detection dataset of users who carried out transactions using paysim.
 PaySim is a financial simulator that simulates mobile money transactions based on an original dataset.
 Although the dataset was generated synthetically using paysim, this dataset was chosen because of how good it relates with real world financial transactions and is also a very good dataset that works well with classification models.

 The dataset shows transactions that were tagged as fraud and those that were legit.
 It is a large dataset containing 5,420,481 rows and 27 columns sourced from [kaggle website](https://www.kaggle.com/datasets/chendoytshman/fraud-detection-paysim).

+#### DATA PREPARATION

+The preprocessing phase focused on ensuring data consistency and reliability.

+Key steps included:
+- Reducing Data Memory Usage for Ease in Analysis.
+- Remaining Columns.
+- Adressing Duplicate Records: There were no duplicates in the dataset.
+- Identifying Missing values: There were no missing values.
+- Dropping Insignificant Columns.
+- Identify Zero Values.